What is Poverty? The Stakes of a Good Definition

 Those needs range from food, indeed, but also clothing (think about Russia’s poor), proper shelter (protection from snow or tropical storms), but also goods that are necessary to one’s participation in social life (remember, exclusion is also poverty): radio, TV, Internet.

 In many countries, several social services are now only available online.
 No computer? no Internet?
 Say goodbye to social benefits, higher education and so on.
 Still… You can rightfully argue that you won’t die out of lack of Internet.
 Even if more and more people seem to think so.

 The result however is that too many countries keep on setting their national poverty lines along with the cost of the necessary amount of food needed per day.
 How do they calculate that?
 The international scientific norm is that an adult needs some 2,000 calories a day.
 But even this line is somewhat wrong since it totally disregards the importance of a varied nutrition and the different cost of eating fish, fruits and vegetables in opposition to simple wheat or cereal intake.

 The lack of particular vitamins or minerals itself leads to countless diseases regarded as effects of poverty.
-But where politics come into play and meddle in the question of what is poverty, is that if governments were to take into account a diverse nutrition as well as essential goods, their number of people estimated to live under the poverty line would literally shoot up quite a bit.
+Unfortunately politics too often come into play to meddle in the definition of what poverty is.
+If governments were to take into account a diverse nutrition as well as essential goods, their number of people estimated to live under the poverty line would literally shoot up quite a bit.
 This is true even in richer countries, but much worse in poorer ones.